noseglasses/Leidokos-CMake/README.md

 # Parallel builds
-For most of its generators (for an explanation about what a generator is, see below) CMake supports parallel builds, that allow to use all cores of a multicore machine to shorten build times.
+For most of its generators (for an explanation about what a generator is, see below) CMake supports parallel builds, that allow to use all cores of a multi-core machine to shorten build times.

 To build in parallel using 8 threads, using GNU make, run